HudaSeyam/Shopping-Store-with-PHPUnit-Testing/README.md

 - Remove items from the cart
 - Update item quantities in the cart

-## PHPUnit Test Features

-- Add a new product to the cart
-- Increment product quantity in the cart
-- Handle stock availability errors
-- Remove a product from the cart

 ## PHPUnit Test Cases

 1. Add New Product to Cart: